 or a solid FWB.
 If you’re a low-20’s dude with a high libido, you’ll have to go out and meet girls, go on dates, and all that jazz if you want to get laid.
 Ain’t no med student got time for that.

 The Little Things: Again, someone who is understanding of your stress and time constraints is important.
 Someone who knows you’re insanely busy and willingly volunteers to do your laundry and tidy up your apartment is a godsend.
-Shouts out to my girl for being a hero.
+Shout out to my girl for being a hero.
 This is big.

 Something to Look Forward to: Yeah, you’ll see your significant other less than usual.
 Sometimes it can be weeks.
 But when it’s exam week and she’s coming to visit you for the weekend and telling you all week how much she can’t wait to see you, it’ll keep a smile on your face knowing that after all the hard work and coffees consumed, you get to spend a few blissful days of laziness, drinks, dinners, and some sweet, well-deserved action before getting back to the grind.